How was your weekend?

 - Pinch Himalayan rock salt

-- 2 cups + 2 tbsp brown rice flour
+- 2 cups + 2 tablespoon brown rice flour

-- 1 cup + 3 tbsp tapioca starch
+- 1 cup + 3 tablespoon tapioca starch

 - ¼ cup soy milk powder